alessandrobattisti/Vessel-Measuring-Tool/README.md

 - `cd` in the root folder
 - run `npm install`
 - run `npm start`
+- you should be able to use the webapp at `http://localhost:3000`

 ***
 *You can download and use this webapp even without an internet connection, after you've downloded the source code